 - Water shoes – Protect your feet against stones and gravel at the bottom of the waterfall pools.

 - Waterproof phone pouch – Great for protecting your phone while wading in the pools.
 You can still operate this phone in the plastic pouch, so it’s great for taking photos under the waterfall.

 - Wetsuit shirt – The waterfall pools are always chilly, no matter the month.
 If you’re sensitive to low water temperature, like us, we recommend getting a wetsuit t-shirt.
 This lets you stay in the water for longer.

 Is Huasteca Potosina Safe?

 Short answer: YES!
-Please visit this amazing and beautiful region.
+Please visit this fantastic and beautiful region.

-But given what you might hear about Mexico in the news, we still very much recommend visiting Huasteca Potosina.
+But given what you might hear about Mexico in the news, we still highly recommend visiting Huasteca Potosina.
 Visiting this beautiful and fantastic region is a must on anyone’s Mexico travel itinerary.